Good Weed vs Bad Weed: How Will You Know?

 If you choose to smoke cannabis then the taste should be pleasant and smooth.
 There should be no harshness in the throat, and you should begin to feel the medicated effect after 3-4 hits.

 If you find that you’re having to consume more than normal, then it’s a sign you’re medicating with something subpar.
 If the cannabis tastes harsh and irritates your throat, don’t smoke it.
-It’s gone bad.
+It has gone bad.

 How Should Cannabis Burn?